Merovex/verku/README.md

 -->

-How to Use Bookmaker
+How to Use Verku
 --------------------

-To create a new Bookmaker project, execute the following on the command line:
+To create a new Verku project, execute the following on the command line:

-    $ bookmaker new mybook
+    $ verku new mybook

 This command creates a directory <tt>mybook</tt> with the following structure (may be slightly different in production):

     mybook
-    ├── _bookmaker.yml
+    ├── _verku.yml
     ├── _images
     │   ├── cover.jpg
     │   └── logo.png